arjangch/grails-project-helper/example1/README.md

     logging.level.com.arjang: INFO
 ```

 ### Application Server settings
-Running server port and context for each environment
+Server port and context for each environment can be set.
 ```yaml
     server:
       port: 8081